Carrickmacross lace: History

 The scheme was initially of limited success, and it was only after the Great Famine in 1846, when a lace school was set up by the managers of the Bath and Shirley estates at Carrickmacross as a means of helping their starving tenants, that the lace became known and found sales.

 The wedding dress of Lady Diana Spencer featured a square of Carrickmacross lace that had belonged to Queen Mary sewn to the front.

 Irish fashion designer Sybil Connolly (24 January 1921 – 6 May 1998) used Irish lace types in her design, often layering the lace over silk or satin.

-In 2011, Kate Middleton incorporated lace inspired by Carrickmacross lace, amongst others, into her wedding dress.
+In 2011, Catherine Middleton incorporated lace inspired by Carrickmacross lace, amongst others, into her wedding dress.

+Irish lacemakers continue to hone their craft on both souvenir objects as well as contemporary couture fashion garments.

+Materials and Techniques

+Carrickmacross lace is made with a series of layers, with a top layer of organdie, then tulle or netting if creating applique style, the traced pattern, and tissue paper at the base.
+If the guipure form is selected, the netting layer is omitted.
+Sewing thread is used to attach a heavier outline cord to the materials.
+Cutwork areas are created with special scissors that are designed to protect netting and threads from accidental damage.